The Cuckoo’s Calling Miscellaneous Characters

 Benjy Dunne – Tansy and Freddie had spent some time in the company of the Dunnes on the night Lula died.
 At Cipriani, Tansy says she needed to take the line of coke after that.

-Brian Mathers – Ex-client of Strike’s who continues to send him weekly death threats on pink paper with kittens on.
+Brian Mathers – An ex-client of Strike’s who continues to send him weekly death threats on pink paper with kittens on.
 Mathers existence is useful in catching Lula Landry’s killer at the end of the book.

 Bryant – An officer with the Met police who searched Deeby Mac’s flat at 18 Kentigern Gardens.
 He knocked over the crystal vase containing white roses which Freddie Bestigui had left for Deeby Macc.